-During the fourth fiscal quarter of 2022, the Company concluded that certain inventories no longer qualify for capitalization as pre-launch inventories due to expiration of shelf-life prior to expected commercial sales and the ability to obtain additional commercial product stability data until after shelf-life expiration.
-This is due to delays experienced from the originally anticipated BLA approval date from the FDA.
-Although these inventories are no longer being capitalized as pre-launch inventories for GAAP accounting purposes, the inventories written-off for accounting purposes continue to be physically maintained, can be used for clinical trials, and can be commercially sold if the shelf-lives can be extended as a result of the performance of on-going continued stability testing of drug product.
+During the fourth fiscal quarter of 2022, the Company concluded that certain inventories no longer qualified for capitalization as pre-launch inventories due to expiration of shelf-life prior to expected commercial sales and the ability to obtain additional commercial product stability data until after shelf-life expiration.
+This resulted from delays experienced from the originally anticipated BLA approval date from the FDA.
+Although these inventories are no longer being capitalized as pre-launch inventories for GAAP accounting purposes, the inventories writtenoff for accounting purposes continue to be physically maintained, can be used for clinical trials, and can be commercially sold if the shelf-lives can be extended as a result of the performance of on-going continued stability testing of drug product.
 In the event the shelf-lives of these written-off inventories are extended, and the inventories are sold commercially, the Company will not recognize any costs of goods sold on the previously expensed inventories.
-The Company also concluded that due to delays of future production certain raw materials would expire prior to production and as such no longer qualify for capitalization.
-Specifically, the Company evaluated its raw materials against the anticipated production date and determined that while the next production date is indeterminable as of May 31, 2022, specialized raw materials have remaining shelf-life ranging from 2023 to 2026.
+The Company also concluded that, due to delays of future production, certain raw materials would expire prior to production and as such no longer qualified for capitalization.
+Specifically, the Company evaluated its raw materials against the anticipated production date and determined that, while the next production date was indeterminable as of May 31, 2022, specialized raw materials have remaining shelf-life ranging from 2023 to 2026.
 Therefore, a reserve of \$10.2 million for the entire remaining value of specialized and other raw materials was recorded as of May 31, 2022.
-The Company also concluded that approximately \$29.1 million, comprised of five batches of drug product, out of total of nine manufactured, is likely to expire prior to the anticipated date the product may be approved for commercialization.
-Additionally, the Company anticipates that approximately \$34.2 million of the drug product comprising of the remaining four manufactured batches, with shelf-lives lasting into 2026, may expire prior to re
+The Company also concluded that approximately \$29.1 million of inventory, comprised of five batches of drug product, out of a total of nine manufactured, is likely to expire prior to the anticipated date the product may be approved for commercialization.
+Additionally, the Company anticipates that approximately \$34.2 million of the drug product comprising the remaining four manufactured batches, with shelflives lasting into 2026, may expire prior to receiving approval for commercialization.
+The Company wrote off the entire remaining balance of the drug product, in the amount of \$63.3 million, as of May 31, 2022.

 The Company recorded an inventory write-off based on its expected expiration dates of \$5.0 million in fiscal 2021.
-Refer to Note 3 Inventories, net to the consolidated financial statements for the fiscal year ended May 31, 2022 included in this prospectus for additional information.
+Refer to Note 3, Inventories, net to the audited consolidated financial statements for the fiscal year ended May 31, 2022 included in this prospectus for additional information.